TBD54566975/bundler-bonanza/reactnative/README.md

 - Event, EventTarget (plain js)
 - Various @noble bespoke shim code (as required by the @noble author)

-We also specify a custom metro in the following ways:
+We also customize the metro config in the following ways:

 - Explicitly specifying a handful of entrypoints
 - Explicitly selecting a node package over a browser package